 Shopify gives every store owner powerful tools to build and grow an online business.
 Yet some Shopify stores thrive while others struggle to convert visitors into customers.
 The difference rarely comes down to luck.
-It’s usually the small details.
+It is usually the small details.

 Behind many underperforming Shopify stores are silent conversion killers: slow pages, confusing navigation, weak product pages, or missing trust signals.
 These issues might seem minor, but together they can significantly reduce your sales.